aoijs/documentation/functions/usdgetattachments.md

----
-description: Gets attachment info of the provided Message.
----

 # $getAttachments

 With this function you can get information about message attachments, e.g. the name or url of an image.